asigalov61/Raspberry-Piano/Raspberry-Pi/Installation_Instructions/README.md

 ***

-## NOTE: Root dir should be /home/pi/Raspberry_Piano
+## NOTE: Root dir for the Raspberry Piano files should be /home/pi/Raspberry_Piano

 ***